danomatika/joyosc/README.md

   -e, --events         Print incoming events, useful for debugging -j, --joysticks-only Disable game controller support, joystick interface only -w, --window         Open window, helps on some platforms if device events are
-                       not being received, ex.
+                       not being found, ex.
 MFI controllers on macOS -s, --sleep          Sleep time in usecs (default: 10000)
 ~~~